colonel1223/alignment-tax-quantifier/README.md

 # alignment-tax-quantifier

-Measure and benchmark the computational overhead that safety constraints introduce into ML training pipelines.
+**What does safety actually cost?**

+## The problem

+The AI safety conversation is full of qualitative arguments and short on numbers.
+Teams add RLHF, constitutional AI methods, or output filtering and assume the cost is "worth it" without ever measuring what "it" is.

+This tool measures it.
+FLOPs overhead.
+Wall-clock training time delta.
+Downstream task performance regression.
+Across methods, across model scales.

-## Motivation
+## Why this matters

-Every guardrail has a cost — additional compute, longer training time, reduced throughput, degraded task performance.
-This tool quantifies that cost across different safety interventions so teams can make informed engineering tradeoffs rather than guessing.
+You can't have an honest conversation about alignment tradeoffs without data.
+A 40% compute overhead might be acceptable for a chatbot.
+It's a dealbreaker for real-time medical inference.
+The numbers change the engineering decisions — but only if you have the numbers.

 ## Features

-- Benchmark RLHF, Constitutional AI, and filtering-based safety methods against baseline training
+- Benchmark RLHF, Constitutional AI, and filtering-based safety methods against unmodified baselines
-- Track FLOPs overhead, wall-clock time delta, and downstream task performance regression
+- Track FLOPs, wall-clock time, and task performance at each scale
-- Generate comparison reports across intervention types and model scales
+- Structured JSON reports and comparison visualizations
-- Pluggable architecture for custom safety methods
+- Pluggable — bring your own safety method

 ## Quickstart